 The advice from AT regarding St Patricks Square appears to be contradictory however we are moving closer to a temporary designed solution using concrete blocks to stop illegal parking.
 AT has also confirmed that night patrols have been stepped up for the city centre’s shared spaces.

 Auckland Transport’s delivery of “Healthy Streets” and the cycling programme: I have been working with the Mayor and Councillors Hills, Bartley, and Darby on a “reset” in the way Auckland Transport delivers “Healthy Streets” and the cycling programme.
 The correspondence attached outlines the concerns we have raised and the response from AT’s Board Chair.
 (Attachment 7: Correspondence with Auckland Transport regarding the delivery of “Healthy Streets” and the cycling programme).
+This correspondence has also been reported on by Greater Auckland.

 There are positive suggestions in AT’s response in particular the proposal to appoint a new single point of leadership within AT to oversee cycling outcomes and regarding the need for stronger direction from council on delivery expectations, the trade-offs involved, and the integration of cycling improvements with renewals work.
 This is linked closely with issues that need to be addressed as part of the development of Auckland’s Transport Emissions Reduction Plan.
 Auckland Council officials are currently working with AT on these matters.